raymanaeron/rusty_plugin_workflow/readme_prfaq_6_pager.md

 **Supporting multiple operating systems:** Through our platform-agnostic binary interface with cross-language ABI compatibility, we enable identical business logic to run across all platforms without recompilation or platform-specific code paths.
 This eliminates the need for teams to maintain parallel implementations of the same functionality for different operating systems.
 The interface provides guaranteed compatibility across FOS, Vega, and AOSP through a well-defined type system and shadow-versioning techniques.

+### How does the architecture work?

+At its core, our architecture uses a "plugins and engine" approach similar to how web browsers work with extensions.
+When a device starts setup, a small core engine initializes and connects to the network.
+Once connected, it checks a cloud service for the latest "execution plan" – essentially a recipe that describes which setup components (plugins) are needed for this specific device and in what order they should run.

+The engine then dynamically downloads just the plugins needed for this device's particular setup flow.
+Each plugin is a self-contained module responsible for one specific task – like WiFi connection, account login, or device registration.
+As the customer completes each step, the engine seamlessly transitions to the next plugin in the sequence, creating a fluid experience despite the modular architecture underneath.

+What makes this approach powerful is that plugins communicate through standardized events rather than direct dependencies.
+When the WiFi plugin successfully connects to a network, it simply announces "WiFi setup complete" – and the engine knows which plugin to load next.
+This event-driven approach means plugins can be updated, reordered or replaced without breaking the entire flow.
+Better yet, specialized teams across the company own the plugins in their domain of expertise, ensuring each component represents the best implementation of that particular feature.

+The architecture extends beyond the initial setup through our Second Chance OOBE (SCOOBE) framework, which remains active after setup is complete.
+This allows for intelligently timed interactions after the customer has been using their device – like introducing advanced features when they're most relevant, or presenting subscription opportunities during detected idle periods – all without interrupting the critical first-use experience.

 ### How does the SDK handle product variation and common tasks?

 Our SDK solves two key development challenges through its architecture: